nickderobertis/copier-flexlate-github-actions/README.md

 Make sure you add this at the root of your project so that it will put the workflow files in the correct folder.

+# Example

+See what the output looks like in the [example repository](https://github.com/nickderobertis/flexlate-github-actions-example).